hackerhouse-opensource/electionhacking/README.md

 much better to let WinCE format the disk for you, providing you set the file header up it will do that on initial boot.

+An RSA private key was extracted from the ROM, using the name "ballotstation.pem", it made use of a hardcoded password inside of BalletStation.exe, the certificate password is shown here:

+        001c02d8 62 00 61        unicode    u"ballotstation.pem"
+                 00 6c 00
+                 6c 00 6f
+        001c02fc 75 00 68        unicode    u"uhn#8xgY!kY:'abN"
+                 00 6e 00
+                 23 00 38

 Format a W95 FAT16 (LBA) compactflash or similar storage device accessible via PCMCIA.
 Copy the cf_card folder contents to the compactflash disk.
 The following utilities are included: